ContainerSolutions/minimesos/docs/index.md

 ## Caveats

 `minimesos up` command supports `--mesosImageTag` parameter, which can be used to override the version of Mesos to be used.
-When running an older version of Mesos, you may encounter [compatibility issues between Mesos 0.22 and Docker 1.8](https://issues.apache.org/jira/browse/INFRA-10621).
+When running an older version of Mesos, you may encounter [compatibility issues between Mesos 0.22 and Docker v. greater than 1.7](https://issues.apache.org/jira/browse/INFRA-10621).

 Since version 0.3.0 minimesos uses 'flat' container structure, which means that all containers (agents, master, zookeeper) as well as all Docker executor tasks are run in the same Docker context - host machine.
 This has following benefits: